apecloud/kubeblocks/docs/api_docs/kubeblocks-for-apecloud-mysql/cluster-management/delete-mysql-cluster.md

 kubectl delete cluster mycluster -n demo
 ```

-If you want to delete a cluster and its all related resources, you can modify the termination policy to `WipeOut`, then delete the cluster.
+If you want to delete a cluster and its all related resources, you can set the termination policy as `WipeOut` and then delete the cluster.

 ```bash
 kubectl patch -n demo cluster mycluster -p '{"spec":{"terminationPolicy":"WipeOut"}}' --type="merge"